run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## Other

 * (Airgapped installation only) __Private Docker Registry__.
-Run:AI assumes the existence of a Docker registry for images.
+Run:ai assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).

 ## Pre-install Script

-Once you believe that the Run:AI prerequisites are met, we highly recommend installing and running the Run:AI  [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
+Once you believe that the Run:ai prerequisites are met, we highly recommend installing and running the Run:ai  [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
 The tool:

 * Tests the below requirements as well as additional failure points related to Kubernetes, NVIDIA, storage, and networking.
-* Looks at additional components installed and analyzes their relevancy to a successful Run:AI installation.
+* Looks at additional components installed and analyzes their relevancy to a successful Run:ai installation.

 To use the script [download](https://github.com/run-ai/preinstall-diagnostics/releases){target=_blank} the latest version of the script and run: